 Once payment is cleared, the Form DS-160, us visa application form, is next in line.
 Click here to get the form.

 You have to fill out and submit it online.
-If you are traveling with kids, the same rule holds true for all of them.
+If you are travelling with kids, the same rule holds true for all of them.

 To attend your interview, a printed confirmation page of the form must be provided.
 Also ensure the barcode number on the form confirmation page is available.